Bazaruto Archipelago

 There are numerous dive sites dotted around the islands.
 Still, the undisputed champion is Two Mile Reef, a barrier reef on the outer side of the archipelago between the islands of Bazaruto and Benguerra.
 Tides permitting, the best snorkeling spot is The Aquarium, a calm coral garden that lies on the inner reef and supports a dazzling selection of hard and soft corals, as well as reef fish of all shapes and colors, from tiny coral fish to mighty potato bass and brindle bass.
 It is also an excellent spot to see reef sharks and marine turtles, though neither is guaranteed, while lucky divers might see manta rays and whale sharks.

 There are many dive sites on the seaward side of the same reef, with evocative names such as The Arches, Shark Point, Surgeon Rock, The Cathedral, and The Gap.
 Any dive center can advise on the site most suitable to your interests and current conditions.
-Still, suppose you are setting up a trip from Vilankulo.
+Still, suppose you are setting up a trip from Vilanculos.
 In that case, it is worth paying extra to visit Two Mile Reef instead of taking the cheaper excursion to Magaruque, which has no good reefs and thus offers vastly inferior diving and snorkeling.

 Other Activities